rscarf/gittest/read.md

-i am a happy boy!
+i am a happy boy of a！